HeshamMegid/blog-posts/task.md

 ## Intro

-The attached starter project provides a very basic HTTP networking framework.
-To complete this task, you have to build the following extra functionality on top of the starter project:
+The attached starter project provides a very basic HTTP networking framework that exposes 4 public APIs, letting users make different types of HTTP requests.
+To complete this task, you have to build some extra functionality on top of the starter project to store all requests that are made by the framework.

-1. Make HTTP requests when any of the framework's public APIs are called.
-2. Store all HTTP requests made by the framework.

 ## Requirements